Fisch-Labs/.github/profile/README.md

 # Fisch-Labs

-We’re a small team building from first principles — starting with FishDB, a graph database with native versioning baked in.
+We’re a small team building from first principles

 We believe future infrastructure will be:
 - Graph-native